 Mike has a gift for making complex scientific topics accessible and interesting for the layperson.
 Whether he’s explaining cosmology or neuroscience, Science Mike brings to life the connections between spirituality, God, faith, human brains and the universe.
 This book is an honest and inspirational spiritual memoir that I would recommend to anyone.There's not a hint of contempt from @MikeMcHargue toward the church of his past.
 Click To Tweet

 He paints with broad brushstrokes at times, for brevity’s sake, but there are many days and moments when I find myself basically agreeing with much of what Mike says about the Bible, Jesus, God and church.
 Of course, I don’t have Mike’s scientific knowledge, but I have had to go on my own kind of deconstructive and reconstructive spiritual path for similar philosophical and existential reasons.
-So it’s very encouraging to read a well-written reflection on someone else’s experience with doubt and the journey back to a more mature, post-critical faith.It's encouraging to read a reflection on doubt and the journey back to a more mature,… Click To Tweet
+So it’s very encouraging to read a well-written reflection on someone else’s experience with doubt and the journey back to a more mature, post-critical faith.It's encouraging to read a reflection on doubt and the journey back to a more mature, post-critical faith.
+Click To Tweet

 How Keller and Science Mike Believe